niloofarhp/FineTune-VideoFlow/README.md

 My Contributions to this project is as follows:
 - Dataset Generation
 - Customized Dataset Loader
-- Model Fine-Tuning:
+- Model Fine-Tuning
-- Model Evaluation:
+- Model Evaluation